GeONet: a neural operator for learning the Wasserstein geodesic: Numeric experiments

-Since finite mixture distributions are powerful universal approximator for continuous probability density functions~\citep{doi:10.1080/25742558.2020.1750861}, we first deploy GeONet on Gaussian mixture distributions over two-dimensional domains.
-We learn the Wasserstein geodesic mapping between initial and terminal distributions of the form $\mu_j(x) = \sum_{i=1}^{k_j} \pi_i \mathcal{N}(x | u_i , \Sigma_i)$ \text{subject to} $ \sum_{i=1}^{k_j} \pi_i = 1$, where $j \in \{0,1\}$ corresponds to initial and terminal distributions $\mu_0, \mu_1$, and $k_j$ denotes the number of components taken in the mixture.
-Here $u_i$ and $\Sigma_i$ are the mean vectors and covariance matrices of individual Gaussian components, respectively.
+Since finite mixture distributions are powerful universal approximators for continuous probability density functions~\citep{doi:10.1080/25742558.2020.1750861}, we first deploy GeONet on Gaussian mixture distributions over domains of varying dimensions.
+We learn the Wasserstein geodesic mapping between two distributions of the form $\mu_j(x) = \sum_{i=1}^{k_j} \pi_i \mathcal{N}(x | u_i , \Sigma_i)$ \text{subject to} $ \sum_{i=1}^{k_j} \pi_i = 1$, where $j \in \{0,1\}$ corresponds to initial and terminal distributions $\mu_0, \mu_1$, and $k_j$ denotes the number of components in the mixture.
+Here $u_i$ and $\Sigma_i$ are the mean vectors and covariance matrices of individual Gaussian components respectively.
+Due to the space limit, we defer simulation setups, model training details and error metrics to Appendices~\ref{Hyperparameter_settings},~\ref{Training and performance} and~\ref{app:error_metrics}, respectively.